Description

 Risk and Exploitability

 The bug could be triggered if an attacker with local or root privileges activates mpam_disable to force the crash.
-No public exploits are catalogued and EPSS is not available, but the loss of kernel stability is inherently high.
-The CVE is not listed in the CISA KEV catalog, suggesting no current known active exploitation.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score is <1%, indicating a low likelihood of exploitation.
+No public exploits are catalogued, and the CVE is not listed in the CISA KEV catalog, suggesting no current known active exploitation.

 Remediation